 Uzbekistan – Turkmenistan – Kazakhstan and Afghanistan – Turkmenistan – Uzbekistan have been accepted and rejected in equal measure.
 Seeing you don’t have to cross Turkmenistan for these routes, it’s really up to the consul to decide.

-To apply for a transit visa, go to a Turkmen embassy with the documents listed under Visa requirements and registration.
+To apply for a transit visa, go to a Turkmen embassy with the documents listed under Visa requirements .
 If you are applying on the road, additionally see Embassy reports.